 Rather than leaving money in low-interest savings accounts or at home, stored under the mattress, rendering money worthless, consumers and businesses alike should look for investment opportunities that will offer higher returns after inflation hits.

 Acquiring the right assets and investment opportunities will freeze or increase the value of their money over time.
 This could look like investing in stocks, bonds, real estate, or high-yield savings accounts or CDs.

-Cost of Living Increases
+Cost of Living Dramatic Increase For 2023

-As money’s value decreases, the cost for the same goods and services goes up.
+As money’s value decreases, the cost of the same goods and services goes up.
 Even though inflation points to a healthy economy, consumers will face inflated prices on their daily necessities, investments, and luxury items alike.
-However, if income also rises with booming business, this may not be a cause for concern.
+However, if income also rises with a booming business, this may not be a cause for concern.
 In other words, as prices rise, and money’s value decreases, the cost of living will increase if income does not match inflation’s rate of acceleration.